Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-2-13-DBS101_FlippedClass1.md

 ---
-title: DBS101 Flipped Class 1
+Title: DBS101 Flipped Class 1
 categories: [DBS101, Flipped Class1]
 tags: [DBS101]
 ----

+## Database User and Administrator

 # What I learned during flipped class

-## Database User and Administrator

 Database users are grouped into various types mainly based on their interaction with the database system, roles and responsibilities.